WilliamTylerBradley/Calathea/README.md

 ---

-The foreground color have at least a 4.5:1 contrast with all the background colors.
+The foreground colors have at least a 4.5:1 contrast with all the background colors.
 The contrasts.R file calculates these values.

 | Feature           | Color  | Background Contrast | Selection Contrast | Chunk Contrast |
 | :---              | :---   |                ---: |               ---: |           ---: |